Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Introduction

-A key difficulty in the analysis in both linear and complete cases is to establish a functional analytic setting that can handle the mixed parabolic-hyperbolic character of the problem.
-Our setting is weaker than the ones used in the complete case, as boundary regularity is not an issue.
-This enables us to find suitable global-in-time a priori bounds.
-At the same time, the setting is stronger than in the semigroup approach \cite{Astrongstab} for the linear case, allowing us to treat the nonlinearity $u\cdot\nabla u$ and to fully exploit boundary interaction.
-We also use the key techniques that have been established for these mixed systems: optimal regularity of the mixed Dirichlet and Neumann-Stokes \cite{BP2007, GS1991} and the Dirichlet-Lamé systems, hidden regularity for the Lamé system \cite{LLT1986, KTZ2011}, Theorem \ref{thm:lame_LLT}, and additional approximation arguments that shift between regularity levels, following e.g. the appraoch in \@ \cite{BGT2019} for the complete case.

-We then show that regular and first-order global energy estimates are sufficient for globally extending the solution and we establish these estimates.
-Some additional technical difficulties arise in both existence and convergence proofs, e.g. due to the fact that the boundedness of $\Vert\xi(t)\Vert_{2}$ may not be guaranteed from the equations.
+The two main results of this paper are the existence of a unique global solution in the case of small initial data, Theorem \ref{thm:globale_existenz}, and the characterization of the long-time behaviour of the displacement in Theorem \ref{thm:main result xi}.
+A first step in the analysis is to establish a functional analytic setting that can handle the mixed parabolic-hyperbolic character of the problem.
+In the existence proof, we use the key techniques that have been established for these mixed systems: optimal regularity of the mixed Dirichlet and Neumann-Stokes system \cite{BP2007,GS1991}, hidden regularity for the Dirichlet-Lamé system \cite{LLT1986,KTZ2011}, and additional approximation arguments that shift between regularity levels, following the approach in \@ \cite{BGT2019} for System \eqref{eq:fullsystem-1}.
+Here, the setting of \cite{BGT2019} is adapted to weaker norms, so that global energy estimates and first-order energy estimates are sufficient for globally extending the solution.
+On the other hand, the norms are stronger than in the semigroup approach of Avalos and Triggiani, so that the nonlinearity can be handled.

-For the shifted linear system, geometric conditions that guarantee strong stability of the semigroup were established in \cite{Astrongstab}, see Section \ref{char_Omega} for more details.
-Our general characterization of long-time asymptotic behaviour of solutions is new particularly in the case of pressure waves, when these conditions do not hold.
-It can be viewed as the main result of this paper.
-The proof essentially uses the mixed hyperbolic-parabolic character of the system combined with the decomposition of candidate limit solutions into time-periodic functions, see Steps 1 and 2 in Section \ref{SecProof}.
-We hope that it can be generalized to apply to other systems with a similar structure.
+Probably due to the geometric aspect of the long-time behaviour, we do not have a direct proof of \eqref{xilong} using dynamical systems theory.
+Instead, the method seems to be ad-hoc, essentially using the same tools but in a technical way: the eigenmoode decomposition of candidate limit pressure waves, energy estimates, continuous dependence of the data, and compactness arguments.
+We hope that it can be generalized to apply to other similar systems, e.g. with a mixed hyperbolic-parabolic character and of transmission type, \cite{GMZZ2014}.

-We note that in our system (\ref{eq:nonlin_system}), domains do not change, so that from a mathematical point of view, the case of contact of structure and outer wall can be ignored.
-We refer to \cite{CGLMTW2019, MAA2018, CGH2021} for recent approaches to contact problems.
+In system (\ref{eq:nonlin_system}), domains do not change, so the difficult situation of contact of structure and outer wall does not arise explicitly.
+We refer to \cite{CGLMTW2019,MAA2018,CGH2021} for the analysis of contact problems in this context.